-10. In 2012, the Law on Non-Commercial Organizations introduced the notion of "foreign agents" for non-commercial organizations ("NCOs").12 It defines an NCO performing the functions of a foreign agent as:
+11. In 2012, the Law on Non-Commercial Organisations introduced the notion of "foreign agents" for non-commercial organisations ("NCOs").
+It defines an NCO performing the functions of a foreign agent as:

-"a Russian non-commercial organization that receives money and (or) other property from foreign states, their state bodies, international and foreign organizations, foreign citizens, stateless persons, or persons authorized by them and (or) from citizens of the Russian Federation or Russian legal entities who receive funds and (or) other property from these sources or act as intermediaries in receiving such funds and (or) other property (with the exception of open joint stock companies with state participation and their subsidiaries) (hereinafter referred to as foreign sources), and which participates, including in the interests of foreign sources, in political activities carried out on the territory of the Russian Federation."
-13
+"a Russian non-commercial organisation that receives money and (or) other property from foreign states, their state bodies, international and foreign organizations, foreign citizens, stateless persons, or persons authorized by them and (or) from citizens of the Russian Federation or Russian legal entities who receive funds and (or) other property from these sources or act as intermediaries in receiving such funds and (or) other property (with the exception of open joint stock companies with state participation and their subsidiaries) (hereinafter referred to as foreign sources), and which participates, including in the interests of foreign sources, in political activities carried out on the territory of the Russian Federation."

-- 11. The notion of "political activities" has been broadly defined as any activity that aims at influencing the decision making of public authorities or influencing public opinion for the purpose of changing public policy.14 The Constitutional Court of the Russian Federation has upheld a broad interpretation of the term "political activity".15 Moreover, the law does not require that the foreign funding be actually used to pay for the political activities or that the recipients actually act on behalf or in the interest of a foreign entity. - 12.
-Exceptions exist for activities of NCOs in such areas as science, culture, art, health, social support, sports, environmental protection, as well as the promotion of charity and volunteerism.
+12. The notion of "political activities" has been broadly defined as any activity that aims at influencing the decision making of public authorities or influencing public opinion for the purpose of changing public policy.
+The Constitutional Court of the Russian Federation has upheld a broad interpretation of the term "political activity".
+Moreover, the law does not require that the foreign funding be actually used to pay for the political activities.
+Neither is it always a precondition that the recipients act on behalf or in the interest of a foreign entity.

+13. Exceptions exist for activities of NCOs in such areas as science, culture, art, health, social support, sports, environmental protection, as well as the promotion of charity and volunteerism.
 Activities in these areas are not supposed to constitute "political activities" which may serve as a basis for the recognition of such an organization as performing the functions of a foreign agent, even if they aim to influence the decisions and policy of state authority, so long as their goals do

-11 Available at: https://sozd.duma.gov.ru/bill/1073604-7 (last accessed 18 June 2021).
+&lt;sup>10 Available at: http://publication.pravo.gov.ru/Document/View/0001202012300043 (last accessed 5 July 2021).